jhallock7/Coursera-Data-Science-Projects/README.md

 This is a collection of small data science projects I completed for the Johns Hopkins University Data Science Specialization on Coursera.

-You can view the files by opening the .md files, or by visiting the following pages:
+You can view the files by opening the .md files (tables won't display properly), or by visiting the following html pages:

 **JHU 4.1**: http://jhallock7.github.io/Coursera-Data-Science-Projects/html/JHU_4.1_Electric_Power_Consumption.html